Updated: Aug 28

 The last method to catch a trophy trout in Georgia is to fish the tailwater rivers.
 Both the lower Toccoa River and Chattahoochee River below Buford dam hold large rainbow and brown trout.
 Other than the occasional Toccoa pet rainbow trout, these fish tend to eat bigger meals so leave the small flies behind unless you’re feeling VERY lucky.
 Larger sculpin or other smaller fish imitations are your best bet for a trophy trout.

-Hopefully you have a better idea on where to fish in North Georgia, and what to look for.
+Hopefully you have a better idea on where to plan you next fly fishing trip in North Georgia, and what to look for.
 If you have more questions, please feel free to reach out to us.
-Also, check out our related articles on why our fly fishing guides will help you find more trout not just on a trip, but in your future fishing endeavors.
+Also, check out our related articles on the best fly fishing in North Georgia.
+If you know where you're looking to fish, check out our articles on Ellijay Trout Fishing, Blue Ridge Trout Fishing, Dahlonega Trout Fishing, Helen Trout Fishing, and Blairsville Trout Fishing.